whyvez/auth0-angular/README.md

 ### Redirect to route if user is not authenticated

-If you have multiple routes and you want to control what routes are anonymous, what routes need authentication and even do some custom logic to decide whether or not the user can access a route,
+If you have multiple routes and you want to control what routes are anonymous, what routes need authentication and even do some custom logic to decide whether or not the user can access a route, read below.

 #### Apprach 1: embedded in the controller (the simplest)